12 Great Charlie Munger Book Recommendations To Inspire

 Negotiating Agreement Without Giving In by Roger Fisher and William L. Ury

-Munger recommends Getting to Yes because it offers a practical strategy for agreement and conflict resolution.
-Many observers consider Getting to Yes, one of the primary business texts of the modern era.
+Munger recommended Getting to Yes because it offers a practical agreement and conflict resolution strategy.
+Many observers consider Getting to Yes one of the primary business texts of the modern era.

 Reading Getting to Yes can help you understand the thinking of business leaders.
-Knowing how executives make compromises and deals can help you understand mergers and other changes that affect the stock market.
+Knowing how executives make compromises and deals can help you understand mergers and other stock market changes.

 7. In The Plex